Cefalexin

 Cefalexin, also spelled cephalexin, is an antibiotic that can treat a number of bacterial infections.
 It kills gram-positive and some gram-negative bacteria by disrupting the growth of the bacterial cell wall.
-Cefalexin is a beta-lactam antibiotic within the class of first-generation cephalosporins.
+Cefalexin is a β-lactam antibiotic within the class of first-generation cephalosporins.
 It works similarly to other agents within this class, including intravenous cefazolin, but can be taken by mouth.

 Cefalexin can treat certain bacterial infections, including those of the middle ear, bone and joint, skin, and urinary tract.
 It may also be used for certain types of pneumonia and strep throat and to prevent bacterial endocarditis.
 Cefalexin is not effective against infections caused by methicillin-resistant Staphylococcus aureus (MRSA), most Enterococcus, or Pseudomonas.
 Like other antibiotics, cefalexin cannot treat viral infections, such as the flu, common cold or acute bronchitis.
 Cefalexin can be used in those who have mild or moderate allergies to penicillin.
 However, it is not recommended in those with severe penicillin allergies.